Lost Cause of the Confederacy: Religious dimension

-On both a cultural and religious level, white southerners tried to defend what their defeat in 1865 made impossible for them to defend on a political level.
-The Lost Cause, the South's defeat in a holy war, left southerners to face guilt, doubt, and the triumph of evil and they faced them by forming what C. Vann Woodward called a uniquely Southern sense of the tragedy of history.
+Acting in their cultural and religious environments, white Southerners tried to defend what their defeat in 1865 made impossible for them to defend on a political level.
+The South's loss in what they viewed as a holy war left these white Southerners facing inadequacy, failure, and guilt.
+They faced them by forming what C. Vann Woodward called a uniquely Southern "tragic sense of life" expressed in their civil religion that combined Southern values with conservative and moralistic Christian values.

 Poole stated that in fighting to defeat the Republican Reconstruction government in South Carolina in 1876, white conservative Democrats portrayed the Lost Cause scenario through "Hampton Days" celebrations and shouted, "Hampton or Hell!"
-They staged the contest between Reconstruction opponent and Democratic candidate Wade Hampton and incumbent Governor Daniel H. Chamberlain as a religious struggle between good and evil and called for "redemption".
-Indeed, throughout the South, the Democrats who overthrew Reconstruction were frequently called "Redeemers", echoing Christian theology.
+They staged the contest between Reconstruction opponent and Democratic candidate Wade Hampton and incumbent Republican Governor Daniel H. Chamberlain as a religious struggle between good and evil and called for "redemption".
+The white Southern conservatives who committed to the dismantling of Reconstruction called themselves "Redeemers".

-Gender roles

-Among writers on the Lost Cause, gender roles were a contested domain.
-Men typically honored the role which women played during the war by noting their total loyalty to the cause.
-Women, however, developed a much different approach to the cause by emphasizing female activism, initiative, and leadership.
-They explained that when all of the men left, the women took command, found substitute foods, rediscovered their old traditional skills with the spinning wheel when factory cloth became unavailable, and ran all of the farm or plantation operations.
-They faced apparent danger without having men to perform the traditional role of being their protectors.

-The popularization of the Lost Cause interpretation and the erection of monuments was primarily the work of Southern women, the center of which was the United Daughters of the Confederacy (UDC).
+The popularization of Lost Cause mythology and the erection of monuments to the Confederacy was primarily the work of Southern women, centered in the United Daughters of the Confederacy (UDC).

 The duty of memorializing the Confederate dead was a major activity for Southerners who were devoted to the Lost Cause, and chapters of the UDC played a central role in performing it.
 The UDC was especially influential across the South in the early 20th century, where its main role was to preserve and uphold the memory of Confederate veterans, especially the husbands, sons, fathers, and brothers who died in the war.
-Its long-term impact was to promote the Lost Cause image of the antebellum plantation South as an idealized society which was crushed by the forces of Yankee modernization, which also undermined traditional gender roles.
-In Missouri, a border state, the UDC was active in setting up its own system of memorials.
+Its long-term impact was to promote by Lost Cause iconography an idealized image of the prewar plantation South as a society that was crushed by the forces of Yankee modernization, which also undermined traditional gender roles.
+In Missouri, a border state, the UDC was active in establishing an independent system of memorials.

-The Southern states set up their own pension systems for veterans and their dependents, especially for widows, since none of them was eligible to receive pensions under the federal pension system.
-The pensions were designed to honor the Lost Cause and reduce the severe poverty which was prevalent in the region.
-Male applicants for pensions had to demonstrate their continued loyalty to the "lost cause".
+The Southern states set up their own pension systems for veterans and their dependents, especially for widows, because none of them was eligible for federal pensions.
+The southern pensions were designed to honor the Lost Cause and reduce the severe poverty which was prevalent in the region.
+Male applicants for pensions had to demonstrate their continued loyalty to the Lost Cause.
 Female applicants for pensions were rejected if their moral reputations were in question.